gordoncheme/powerbi/twbparse/py/py_twbparser.md

 ## 1. Install Python

-Start from a machine with nothing installed.
+Start from a machine with nothing installed except VS code.

 1. Open a web browser and navigate to:
    https://www.python.org/downloads/